MustardMan42/Masterful-CSS-Module/README.md

       ```
 * In Foundry, import the .json files for each respective journal, being extremely careful that you choose the correct file for each journal.

-## Step 2: Write a list of Variables for Adventure fonts and colors
+## Step 3: Write a list of Variables for Adventure fonts and colors
 * Next we will list some variables.
 These make it so that if you make a mistake you only need to correct that mistake in one location, instead of all over the code.
-* Create a new rule for elements with the class we gave to those journals through World Scripter, in our case tio.
+* Create a new rule for elements with the class we gave to those journals, in our case `.tio`.
 Make sure you include the period.
 Under this class we are going to name a variable and give it a value, in this case we want to get the color of the read out text.
 We will call it `--tio-green-darkest`, and for the value use the hex code of the color.
 See [Part 2, step 3](#step-3-getting-exact-colors) for more info on gathering color hexcodes.
    * ```css
      .tio {
         --tio-green-darkest: #004316;